OpenDocCN/dsai-notes-pt2-zh/docs/scipycon-2017/SciPy 2017（合集） - P26：pomegranate  Fast and Flexible Probabilistic Modeling in Python  SciPy 2017  Jac - 哒哒哒儿尔 - BV1Cs411A76Y.md

-# SciPy 2017（合集） - P26：pomegranate  Fast and Flexible Probabilistic Modeling in Python  SciPy 2017  Jac - 哒哒哒儿尔 - BV1Cs411A76Y
+# P26：pomegranate  Fast and Flexible Probabilistic Modeling in Python  SciPy 2017  Jac - 哒哒哒儿尔 - BV1Cs411A76Y

  Hello everybody。 So I'm going to get started a little bit early because I have a little。